 Moreover, even after you share and send the link as instructed, you will still not get to claim the elusive gift voucher.
-After you complete the outlined steps and click the ‘Get your Exclusive Giftcard’ button, a popup window will appear that claims that you must verify your entry by participating in one or more surveys or offers.
+After you complete the outlined steps and click the ‘Get your voucher’ button, a popup window will appear that claims that you must verify your entry by participating in one or more surveys or offers.

 The window will contain a list of links.
 Clicking the links opens various ‘offer’ and ‘reward’ websites the promise the chance to win prizes in exchange for supplying your name, phone numbers, home address, and email address.
 But, fine print on the sites will state that, by entering your information, you are agreeing that the information can be shared with site sponsors and other interested parties.
 So, soon after participating, you will begin receiving phone calls, emails, text messages and surface letters that try to get you to buy various products and services you probably neither want nor need.

 And, meanwhile, the scammers who created the fake ASDA post and page will earn commission fees each time somebody provides their information on one of the linked websites.